Career : 1902-10, 1912, 1914, 1916

 By any reckoning it was a harsh penalty, but it should be pointed out that for a number of years Australian football had been plagued by complaints about ‘thuggery and rough play outside the rules.’
 So the VFL, as recently as March 1910, had vowed to come down hard on those found guilty.
 Still, it’s hard to disagree with Carlton’s opinion that George was made an example of.

 After serving out his suspension, Topping came back to Carlton to wear guernsey number 17 in just one match in 1912, then created much surprise by announcing that he was hanging up his boots to swap competitions and become an umpire in the VFA.
-He officiated in three senior Association games in 1913, before rethinking his decision and making a comeback as a player with the Blues (at the age of 32) in 1914.
+He officiated in three senior League games in 1913 and all were Essendon games in Rounds 5, 7 and 8, before rethinking his decision and making a comeback as a player with the Blues (at the age of 32) in 1914.

 When World War 1 began in September of that year, it heralded a steep decline for both football competitions as thousands of young men (and indeed, many league players) volunteered to serve in the armed forces.
 George played two games in 1914, and rounded out an eventful career with two more in 1916.